KDAB/KDReports/README.txt

 Using KD Reports
 ================
-KD Reports requires Qt 5.0 or newer.
+KD Reports requires Qt 5.9.0 or newer, and a compiler with C++11 support.
+Qt6 support is added starting with KD Reports version 2.0.

 See [INSTALL.txt](INSTALL.txt) for installation instructions using CMake.